ojplg/legup/README.md

 * Also, need to look into [postgres backups](https://www.postgresql.org/docs/10/static/backup.html) I have set up pg_dump for cron on the aws instance.
 * Actually make a real connection pool and automated reclamation
-* Maybe throw out the whole of the DB access layer (hrorm) and replace with Hibernate/javax.persistence or Mybatis (there's a branch for this) or JDBI (proyal's favorite)
 * Silent logging for unit tests (maybe)

 Features/bugs to work on